nordseele/hans_install/README.md

 chmod +x install.sh && ./install.sh
 ```

 Press enter to proceed with the full install or select a custom option.
+Installing Rust and compiling Hans_rust will take approx. 20 minutes.

 ___